14 Advanced MAC Protocols

 • Nodes outside each other’s carrier sense range

-Figure 14.2: Hidden terminal problem with nodes A and C both transmitting to gateway B unaware of each other
+Figure 14.2: Hidden terminal collision: A and C cannot hear each other but both reach gateway B

 The Problem in Action: